Keyboard shortcuts

 Installation

-To install Inference you need to download binary files for your operating system from the infc GitHub Releases page.
+To install Inference you need to download the compiler binary for your operating system from the infc GitHub Releases page.

 Command Line Notation